brklyn8900/learnkoinos/docs/concepts/koinos_nodes.md

 # Koinos Nodes

 Koinos is a permisionless system which allows anyone to participate in the ecosystem.
-The only requirement to run a Koinos Mining node is that the miner must possess $KOIN.
+The only requirement to run a Koinos Mining node is that the miner must possess $KOIN and have a modern computer.

-Nodes can be operated on tyical hardware found on home computers.
-For more information on the specifications, see developer tutorials on [How to Launch a Mining Node](/modules/M3/1_introduction.md).
+For more information on running a node, see developer tutorials on [How to Launch a Mining Node](/modules/M3/1_introduction.md).

-Several mining pools (aka burn pools) also exist for users who do not wish to run a node such as [BurnKoin](http://burnkoin.com) and various pools found within [Fogata](http://fogata.io).
-For the full tutorial on how to run a node, see the developer tutorials tab.
+Several mining pools (aka burn pools) also exist for users who do not wish to run a node but still want to participate in earning rewards for securing the network.

+[BurnKoin](http://burnkoin.com) is the first burn pool to launch.

+[Fogata](http://fogata.io) followed shortly after and allows individual users to create their own pools.

 ## What is a Koinos Node?